senchalabs/docs-i18n/guides/events/README.md

-# Understanding and Using Events in Sencha Touch 2
+# Understanding and Using Events in Sencha Touch

-The Components and classes of Sencha Touch 2 fire a broad range of events at various points in their lifecycle.
+The Components and classes of Sencha Touch fire a broad range of events at various points in their lifecycle.
 Events allow your code to react to changes around it and are a key concept within Sencha Touch.

 ## What Are Events?

 Events are fired whenever something interesting happens to one of your classes.
-For example, when any Component is rendered to the screen its {@link Ext.Component#event-painted painted} event is fired.
+For example, when any Component is rendered to the screen, its {@link Ext.Component#event-painted painted} event is fired.
 We can listen for that event by configuring a simple {@link Ext.mixin.Observable#listeners listeners} config:

     @example
     Ext.create('Ext.Panel', {